 The Company acquired a 100% interest in the Nicoamen River property by staking.
 During the year ended December 31, 2009, the Company entered into an agreement with Fairmont Resources Inc. ("Fairmont").
-To earn a 60% interest in the Nicoamen River property, Fairmont must incur exploration expenditures of \$2,000,000, pay Almaden \$25,000 and issue 300,000 shares to the Company within five years from the listing of the stock on the TSX Venture or other Canadian Stock Exchange.
 Fairmont completed geological and geophysical (IP) surveys.
-Target definition work was completed by Fairmont in 2010 and drilling is expected in 2011.
+During the six months ended June 30, 2011, Fairmont terminated its option on the property.